adaptris-labs/interlok-build-parent/README.md

 ### Additional Build Specific Configuration

-If you need additional build specific configuration, these can be added by setting the follow properties `additionalFilesWithTemplate` or `additionalFilesWithPropertiesTemplate`:
+If you need additional build specific configuration, these can be added by setting the follow properties `additionalTemplatedConfiguration` or `additionalTemplatedProperties`:

 ```
-additionalFilesWithTemplate = [
+additionalTemplatedConfiguration = [
   'jetty.xml'
 ]

-additionalFilesWithPropertiesTemplate = [
+additionalTemplatedProperties = [
   'kinesis-local'
 ]
 ```